YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>ZEDIT "BAL"
+   YDB>ZEDIT "BAL"

 This invokes the editor for a file with a name of BAL and an extension of .m.
 Notice that BAL is a string literal.

 Example:

 .. parsed-literal::
-   GTM>Set prog="BAL"
+   YDB>Set prog="BAL"

-   GTM>ZEDit prog
+   YDB>ZEDit prog

 This is similar to the first example except that it uses a variable argument rather than a string literal.

 Example:

 .. parsed-literal::
-   GTM>zedit ".login"
+   YDB>zedit ".login"

 This invokes the editor for a file with the name .login.
-Notice that in this case the file is not a YottaDB/GT.M file, since .login starts with a period, and therefore, cannot be a YottaDB/GT.M file.
+Notice that in this case the file is not a YottaDB file, since .login starts with a period, and therefore, cannot be a YottaDB file.

 -----------
 ZGoto
 -----------

-The ZGOTO command transfers control to various levels in the GT.M invocation stack.
+The ZGOTO command transfers control to various levels in the YottaDB invocation stack.
 It also can transfer control from one part of the routine to another or from one routine to another using the specified entryref.

 The format of the ZGOTO command is:

 .. parsed-literal::
    ZG[OTO][:tvexpr] [[intexpr][:entryref[:tvexpr]],...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional integer expression specifies the stack frame nesting level reached by performing the ZGOTO.
 If the optional integer expression specifies a negative level, ZGOTO treats it as $zlevel-intexpr.
 * A ZGOTO with no argument returns control to the next command at the bottom of the stack (level 1); in this case, at least two (2) spaces must follow the command to separate it from the next command on the line.
 * The optional entryref specifies a location to which ZGOTO transfers control.
 * If ZGOTO specifies no entryref, it returns control to the next command at the level specified by the integer expression.
-* The optional truth-valued expression immediately following the entryref specifies the argument postconditional and controls whether YottaDB/GT.M uses the argument.
+* The optional truth-valued expression immediately following the entryref specifies the argument postconditional and controls whether YottaDB uses the argument.
 * If the ZGOTO includes the level and the argument postconditional but not the entryref, two colons (::) separate the integer expression from the truth-valued expression.
 * An indirection operator and an expression atom evaluating to a list of one or more ZGOTO arguments form a legal argument for a ZGOTO.
-* ZGOTO accepts a trigger entryref (with a trailing hash-sign (#)); if the trigger is not currently loaded (by some previous trigger action), YottaDB/GT.M generates a ZLINKFILE error.
+* ZGOTO accepts a trigger entryref (with a trailing hash-sign (#)); if the trigger is not currently loaded (by some previous trigger action), YottaDB generates a ZLINKFILE error.
 Note that ZGOTO should be reserved for error handling and testing, as it is a very unstructured operation.

-A ZGOTO command with an entryref performs a similar function to the GOTO command, with the additional capability of reducing the YottaDB/GT.M stack level.
+A ZGOTO command with an entryref performs a similar function to the GOTO command, with the additional capability of reducing the YottaDB stack level.
 In a single operation, ZGOTO executes ($ZLEVEL - intexpr) implicit QUITs and a GOTO operation, transferring control to the named entryref.
-For more information on entryrefs, refer to Chapter 5: “General Language Features of M”.
+For more information on entryrefs, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 The ZGOTO command leaves the invocation stack at the level specified by the integer expression.
-YottaDB/GT.M implicitly terminates any intervening FOR loops and unstacks variables stacked with NEW commands as appropriate.
+YottaDB implicitly terminates any intervening FOR loops and unstacks variables stacked with NEW commands as appropriate.

-Using ZGOTO 0 results in an exit from the current YottaDB/GT.M invocation.
+Using ZGOTO 0 results in an exit from the current YottaDB invocation.

 Using ZGOTO 0:entryref invokes the "unlink all" facility.
 It allows a process to disassociate itself from all routines it has linked, releases memory, and continue execution with entryref as the only current entry in the M virtual stack.
 ZGOTO 0:entryref preserves local variables and IO devices across this transition and performs the following:

 * Stops M-profiling (if active).
 * Unwinds all routines in the M stack.
-* Unlinks all routines, releases allocated memory, and closes any shared libraries containing YottaDB/GT.M generated object code.
+* Unlinks all routines, releases allocated memory, and closes any shared libraries containing YottaDB generated object code.
 * Purges all cached objects (code generated for XECUTE and indirection).
 * Resets $ECODE, $REFERENCE, and $TEST to their initial (empty) values.

 ZGOTO resembles HALT (and not QUIT) in that it causes an exit regardless of the number of active levels in the current invocation.
-ZGOTO resembles QUIT (and not HALT) in that it destroys the YottaDB/GT.M context and terminates the process only if the current YottaDB/GT.M invocation is at the base of the process.
-Understanding the difference between ZGOTO and HALT has an impact only in an environment where YottaDB/GT.M is invoked recursively from other languages.
+ZGOTO resembles QUIT (and not HALT) in that it destroys the YottaDB context and terminates the process only if the current YottaDB invocation is at the base of the process.
+Understanding the difference between ZGOTO and HALT has an impact only in an environment where YottaDB is invoked recursively from other languages.

 ZGOTO $ZLEVEL:LABEL^ROUTINE produces identical results to GOTO LABEL^ROUTINE.
 ZGOTO $ZLEVEL-1 responds like a QUIT (followed by ZCONTINUE, if in Direct Mode).
-If the integer expression evaluates to a value greater than the current value of $ZLEVEL or less than zero (0), YottaDB/GT.M issues a run-time error.
+If the integer expression evaluates to a value greater than the current value of $ZLEVEL or less than zero (0), YottaDB issues a run-time error.

 If ZGOTO has no entryref, it performs some number of implicit QUITs and transfers control to the next command at the specified level.
-If ZGOTO has no argument, it behaves like ZGOTO 1, which resumes operation of the lowest level YottaDB/GT.M routine as displayed by ZSHOW "S".
+If ZGOTO has no argument, it behaves like ZGOTO 1, which resumes operation of the lowest level YottaDB routine as displayed by ZSHOW "S".
 In the image invoked by $gtm_dist mumps -direct, a ZGOTO without arguments returns the process to Direct Mode.

 ZGOTO provides a useful debugging tool in Direct Mode.
 However, because ZGOTO is not conducive to structured coding, it is best to restrict its use in production programs to error handling.
-For more information on YottaDB/GT.M error handling, refer to Chapter 13: “Error Processing”.
+For more information on YottaDB error handling, refer to `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.

 ++++++++++++++++++
 Examples of ZGOTO